 Some studies show that this is the most common cause of erectile dysfunction, although it usually coexists with other functional or physical causes.
-Inability to get an erection often produces an emotional and psychological reaction in those affected, and this is turn produces a pattern of stress, low self-esteem, and anxiety that further interferes with sexual performance.
+Inability to get an erection often produces an emotional and psychological reaction in those affected, and this, in turn, produces a pattern of stress, low self-esteem, and anxiety that further interferes with sexual performance.
 This is termed “performance anxiety” and should be addressed immediately by your preferred healthcare provider.

 Several areas of the brain are involved in sexual behavior, and as such, psychogenic ED may induce the brain to send messages that prevent or inhibit erections.
 Psychogenic ED may occur due to stressors which cause the release of catecholamines that tighten penile muscles and prevents them from relaxing.
 Also, feelings such as self-consciousness or nervousness about sex, stress at home or the workplace, troubled feelings or feelings of insecurity about your sexual relationships can contribute to psychogenic ED.